Cinnamon and Spice Sweet Potato Bread

 • Preheat oven to 350F.
 Spray one 9-by-5-inch loaf pan (what I used), or two 8-by-4-inch loaf pans, or a 10-cup Bundt pan, or a muffin pan with floured cooking spray or grease and flour the pan(s); set aside.

 • Peel the sweet potatoes and chop them into 1-inch sized chunks.
 Place chunks in a large, shallow microwave-safe bowl.
 Add 3 tablespoons water, cover with plastic wrap, and cook on high power for 15 to 17 minutes, or until potatoes are very fork-tender.
+(Or boil in a pot of water on the stove, drain very well).
 Pour off any water.
 Mash sweet potatoes with a fork.
-Allow them to cool momentarily so you don’t scramble the eggs.
+Allow them to cool momentarily so you don't scramble the eggs.

 • In a large mixing bowl, combine the dry ingredients – flour, sugars, baking soda, cinnamon, ginger, nutmeg, allspice, cloves, optional salt, and whisk to combine.